Malanka

-Malanka (Маланка, or Щедрий вечір) is a Ukrainian folk holiday celebrated on 13 January, which is New Year's Eve in accordance with the 31 December of Julian calendar (see Old New Year).
-The festivities were historically centred around a house-to-house visiting by groups in costume as characters from a folk tale of pre-Christian origin, as well as special food and drink.
+Malanka (Маланка, or Щедрий вечір) is a Ukrainian folk holiday celebrated on 31 December, which is New Year's Eve in accordance with the Gregorian calendar.
+Formerly it was celebrated on 13 January corresponding to 31 December in the Julian calendar (see Old New Year).
+The festivities were historically centred around house-to-house visiting by groups of young men, costumed as characters from a folk tale of pre-Christian origin, as well as special food and drink.
 The context of the rituals has changed, but some elements continue to the present.

-Origins, name and regional variations
+Origins and history

 The idea of house-to-house visits during the Christmas season is a pan-European one.
-Similar customs are observed in Ireland and England as "mummering", in Winterbräuche or Faslam in Germany, etc. In the West Slavic lands, even more closely related customs are found, with Poles even using many of the same stock characters in their house visiting traditions.
+Similar customs are observed in Ireland and England as "mummering", in Winterbräuche or Faslam in Germany, etc. In the West Slavic lands, even more closely related customs are found, with Poles even using many of the same stock characters in their house-visiting traditions.

-The ritual is derived from a Christianized folk tale of pagan origin.
-The story is based on the daughter of the creator god Praboh, whose four sons included Veles (demonized as "the Devil"), Yarylo (identified with St. George), Rai (St. John), and Lad or Mir (Peace).
+The ritual is derived from a Christianized folk tale of pagan origins.
+The story is based on the daughter of the creator god Praboh, whose four sons included Veles (demonized as "the Devil"), Yarilo (or Yarylo, identified with St. George), Rai ('paradise'; St. John), and Lado or Mir ('peace').
 His daughter Lada was mother Earth, who had two children: a son called the Moon and a daughter "Spring-May", later referred to as Mylanka because she was loving (мила).
 In a version of the myth of Hades and Persephone, Mylanka's evil uncle (the Devil) desired her presence in the underworld and abducted her one day when the Moon was hunting.
 While Mylanka was gone, the Earth lacked the rebirth of spring, and once she was released from the vices of the Devil, flowers began to bloom and greenery spread around the world.
 Ukrainians celebrate Malanka to symbolize the onset of spring.
-Another theory regarding the name of the character Malanka relates it to the Christian saint Melania the Younger, whose feast day is December 31 OS (January 13 NS): New Year's Day.
+Another theory regarding the name of the character Malanka relates it to the Christian saint Melania the Younger, whose feast day is December 31: New Year's Eve.